 AutoTask Terminology

-Workflow Rule: Actions which are configured to automatically run in AT based on a set of conditions.
+Workflow Rule: Actions which are configured to automatically run in AT based on a set of triggers and conditions.
 For example:

 Account ContactA user under a customer account.
-For a residential customer, it might be the family members.
-For a business customer, it would mostly be the employees and owners of the company.
+For a business customer, account contacts are usually the employees and owners of the company, but may also include the customer's vendors with whom we may occasionally interact.

-Configuration ItemHardware (or occasionally software) at the customer site that we maintain documentation for.
-For example, firewall, NAS, computer, server… It is attached to the account.
-It can be associated with one or more tickets.
+Configuration ItemHardware (or occasionally software, but mostly hardware) in the customer's possession for which we maintain documentation.
+For example, firewall, NAS (network-attached storage), computer, server, etc. CIs are attached to an account and can be associated with one or more tickets.

 TemplatePre-configured settings we use for filling in fields in tickets, ticket notes, and service calls so we don’t have to enter all the info manually.